-As of Fall 2020, there are 7 GNL Projects from the Faculty of Liberal Arts and Professional Studies, the Faculty of Health, and Glendon.
+As of Winter 2021, there are 8 GNL Projects from the Faculty of Liberal Arts and Professional Studies, the Faculty of Health, and Glendon.
 GNL is a pedagogical approach that connects York classrooms with other classrooms and communities abroad through collaborative projects and frameworks, design projects, research, and dialogues with students and faculty.

 Click on each course title to learn about the course and how the GNL approach was implemented.